Since my oldest daughter was a toddler I thought it would be a cool idea to create a Preschool Learning Folder.

 Using these learning tools for kids, alongside a great curriculum like 100 Easy Lessons, will get your child to understand the world quicker and easier in no time!

-So it was the lockdowns that gave me the time and opportunity to put this learning folder together, so there are positives in 2020 after all!
+So it was the lockdowns that gave me the time and opportunity to put this learning folder together, so there are some positives in them after all!

 Pin this post!